Pyramid-Systems-Inc/Myriad-Mind/README.md

 -   **Radical Specialization:** An agent for "the concept of gravity" only knows about gravity.
 -   **Emergent Intelligence:** Complex answers are synthesized from the simple outputs of many collaborating agents.
 -   **Dynamic Growth ("Neurogenesis"):** The system learns by creating and integrating new agents, not by retraining a massive model.
+-   **Efficiency and Resource Frugality:** The system must be computationally efficient.
+Querying "What is 2+2?" should activate a tiny, near-instantaneous function agent, not a multi-billion parameter LLM.

 ## High-Level Architecture